 News About "Tomb Raider"

-Tomb Raider is bases on a video game: Lara Croft: Tomb Raider.
-It was created in 1996, making it about the same as the protagonist in the 2018 movie adaptation.
+Tomb Raider is based on a video game: Lara Croft: Tomb Raider.
+It was created in 1996, making it about the same age as the protagonist in the 2018 movie adaptation.
 Lara Croft's character has had several different backstories over the course of her career, but she remains a strong willed, smart and athletic 21-year-old woman.
 (Ah, the magic of digital plastic surgery.)